mymmrac/telego/README.md

 	}

 	// Get updates channel
-	// (more on configuration at examples/updates_long_polling/main.go)
+	// (more on configuration in examples/updates_long_polling/main.go)
 	updates, _ := bot.UpdatesViaLongPolling(nil)

-	// Stop reviving updates from updates channel defer bot.StopLongPolling()
+	// Stop reviving updates from update channel defer bot.StopLongPolling()

 	// Loop through all updates when they came